Profinite detection of 3-manifold decompositions

-In particular, $\wh{\pi_1M}$ detects whether or not $M$ is irreducible.
+In particular, $\wh{\pi_1M}$ determines whether or not $M$ is irreducible.
 While this work was in progress we discovered that a similar result has also been proved in the pro-$p$ setting by Wilkes, using $l^2$-cohomology \cite[Proposition 6.2.4]{wilkes_profinite_2017}.
-Our proof is different, using the continuous cohomology of the profinite completion, and naturally generalizes to our next theorem, which shows that the profinite completion detects the JSJ decomposition of $M$.
+Our proof is different, using the continuous cohomology of the profinite completion, and naturally generalizes to our next theorem, which shows that the profinite completion determines the JSJ decomposition of $M$.

 \begin{letterthm} Let $M$ and $N$ be closed, orientable, irreducible 3-manifolds, and suppose $\wh{\pi_1M}\cong\wh{\pi_1N}$.
 Then the underlying graphs of the JSJ decompositions of $\pi_1M,\pi_1N$ are isomorphic, and corresponding vertex groups have isomorphic profinite completions. \end{letterthm}